alberttgomes/liferay-database-converter/README.md

     docker cp mysql_master:/[name-file-dump.slq] [destination folder]
     ```

-6. Now, put both dumps (the customer dump, and the extract dump from your bundle version) in the  `/src/main/resources/`
+7. Now, put both dumps (the customer dump, and the extract dump from your bundle version) in the  `/src/main/resources/`

-7. Rename the environment variables in `Main.java` to your files, following the rules below:
+8. Rename the environment variables in `Main.java` to your files, following the rules below:
    - `_DATABASE_TYPE`: Database type supported _(MySQL/Postgresql)_
    - `_SOURCE_FILE_NAME`: Name file dump with the Liferay Scheme.
    - `_TARGET_FILE_NAME`: Name file dump with the Customer Scheme.
    - `_NEW_FILE_NAME`: New file name output.

-8. Run the project
+9. Run the project

 ### Note
-> Tool to fix the column constraints issue when using the Pentaho tool.
+> This application will fix column issues when using the Pentaho tool.